cviebrock/laravel-mangopay/README.md

 ];
 ```

-And, if you really want, you can add the facade entry to that configuration file as well:
+If you really want, you can add the facade entry to that configuration file as well:

 ```php
 'aliases' => [